jakejhc/droplet/README.md

 ✅ Live measurement table beside the webcam
 This version would be significantly more accurate and better suited for analyzing hand-drawn or printed microfluidic diagrams.

-##Yes, the Hough line and contour analysis algorithm designed for hand-drawn sketches **can work on real-world microfluidic images**, but its reliability will depend heavily on lighting, physical optical distortions, and surface reflections.
+## The Hough line and contour analysis algorithm designed for hand-drawn sketches **can work on real-world microfluidic images**, but its reliability will depend heavily on lighting, physical optical distortions, and surface reflections.

 While hand-drawn sketches feature high-contrast, clean black lines on white paper, real microfluidic channels and physical droplets present distinct computer vision challenges: